annaaristova/sprinklerApp/README.md

 # Introduction

 I developed this project to automate the process of watering the plants on my balcony.
-It ensures an even watering process and eliminating concerns about missing plant care.
+It ensures an even watering process and eliminates concerns about missing plant care.

 The user can set the watering schedule by selecting the time and duration for the sprinkler through the web interface.
 The chosen time is stored in the database.
 When the current time matches any scheduled time, the corresponding duration is transmitted via Bluetooth to the Arduino Nano.
 The Arduino Nano then activates one of its legs in a high state and sends a signal to the transistor, which, in turn, supplies voltage to the pump.